pasipa2/ansible-role-docker/README.md

 Dependencies
 ------------

-Only supported on Centos 7 systemd services
+Tested on Centos 7 only

 Example Playbook
 ----------------